mosip/documentation/docs/mosip-emanas-integrations.md

 ## Overview

-This demonstration showcases the integration of MOSIP's Authentication API with the Healthcare Management system offered by [eManas](https://e-manas.karnataka.gov.in/#/about).
+This demonstration showcases the integration of MOSIP's [Authentication API](https://mosip.github.io/documentation/1.2.0/authentication-service.html) with the Healthcare Management system offered by [eManas](https://e-manas.karnataka.gov.in/#/about).
 This integration enables secure means of sharing health records of a patient across hospitals with the patient's consent, where the authentication is enabled by MOSIP ID.

-The demonstration of the same is shown below.
+Below is the demonstration of the same.

 {% embed url="https://youtu.be/yyherCcIpTs" %}